3D human–computer interaction: 3D visual displays

 This type of device is the most popular.
 Its goal is to present the information produced by the system through the human visual system in a three-dimensional way.
 The main features that distinguish these devices are: field of regard and field of view, spatial resolution, screen geometry, light transfer mechanism, refresh rate and ergonomics.

 Another way to characterize these devices is according to the different categories of depth perception cues used to achieve that the user can understand the three-dimensional information.
 The main types of displays used in 3D user interfaces are: monitors, surround-screen displays, workbenches, hemispherical displays, head-mounted displays, arm-mounted displays and autostereoscopic displays.
 Virtual reality headsets and Cave Automatic Virtual Environments (CAVEs) are examples of fully immersive visual displays, where the user can see only the virtual world and not the real world.
 Semi-immersive displays allow users to see both.
 Monitors and workbenches are examples of semi-immersive displays.

 3D audio

-3D Audio displays are devices that present information (in this case sound) through the human auditory system, which is especially useful when supplying location and spatial information to the users.
-Its objective is to generate and display a spatialized 3D sound so the user can use its psychoacoustic skills and be able to determine the location and direction of the sound.
+3D audio refers to the presentation of sound through the human auditory system, which is especially useful when supplying location and spatial information to users.
+Its objective is to generate and display spatialized 3D sound so the user can use psychoacoustic skills and be able to determine the location and direction of the sound.
 There are different localizations cues: binaural cues, spectral and dynamic cues, head-related transfer functions, reverberation, sound intensity and vision and environment familiarity.
 Adding background audio component to a display also adds to the sense of realism.